Tilian Pearson: Factory Reset

 After sessions for his fourth album took place throughout the summer in his home recording studio, Tilian released the lead single "Dose" on December 11, 2020.
 Another song, "Anthem", was released accompanied by its music video on February 27, 2021.
 Tilian released "Is Anarchy a Good Hobby?", the third single from the album, on March 26, along with its music video.
 Factory Reset was officially announced on March 23, and was released on April 23, 2021.
 On August 24, he announced the Factory Reset Tour.
 Originally, the 22-date tour was planned to span from February 25 to March 26, 2022, with support from Royal Coda, Tillie, and Moxy.
 However, on January 28, the tour was postponed to November 2022 and has since been postponed indefinitely.

 Sexual assault allegations

-On June 1, 2022, Pearson was accused of sexual assault involving a fan.
+On June 1, 2022, Pearson was accused of sexual assault involving a fan in a Reddit post.
 Due to the allegations, he indefinitely left the band to seek "rehabilitation" and later rejoined in November 2022.
 Tilian admitted to the encounters, yet denied they were non-consensual in a Reddit post.